 Immersion Or Full Immersion Cold Brew

 Full immersion cold brew requires you to own very little (if any!) brewing equipment while you steep your cold brew coffee beans that are of a coarse ground for anything from 12-24 hours and often slightly longer.
 When it is ready, simply filter out the coffee grounds.
 Never leave your grounds in your full immersion cold brew as they will continue to extract.

-This is a cold brewing methods that allows you to improvise as all you need is a mason jar or practically any glass jar that has an air tight lid.
+This is a cold brewing method that allows you to improvise as all you need is a mason jar or practically any glass jar that has an airtight lid.
 A plastic container is not ideal because coffee is acidic and can draw out the toxic unhealthy chemicals from the plastic and get them into your coffee.

 Other items are filtered water that is as cold as possible.
 I like to ice my water by either adding ice or putting it in the freezer until it is just below the freezing point.